 Original research papers should report the results of original research.
 The material should not have been previously published elsewhere, except in a preliminary form.

 Review articles should cover subjects falling within the scope of the journal which are of active current interest.
 They may be submitted or invited.

 Short Communications should consist of original observations or new methods within the scope of the journal.
-Reports of observations previously published from different geographical areas may be accepted only if considered sufficiently unusual or noteworthy.
-The Communications should be concise with the minimum of references, and cover no more than four pages of the journal; they need not be formally structured as are full papers, but should give sufficient methods and data necessary for their comprehension.
+The Communications should be concise and limited to 3,000 words and can include up to 3 figures or tables, combined.
+Not more than 20 references should be cited.
+The Communications need not be formally structured as are full papers, but should give sufficient methods and data necessary for their comprehension.

 Letters to the Editor offering comment or useful critique on material published in the journal are welcomed.
 The decision to publish submitted letters rests purely with the Editors-in-Chief.
 It is hoped that the publication of such letters will permit an exchange of views which will be of benefit to both the journal and its readers.

 Book Reviews will be included in the journal on a range of relevant books which are not more than 2 years old and were written in English.

 Private Bag 11 222

 Palmerston North 4442